 According to the Bureau of Labor Statistics, “private industry employers reported 2.6 million nonfatal workplace injuries and illnesses in 2021.”
 And this figure doesn’t even account for the fatalities that occur each year due to unsafe work conditions.
+This demonstrates the severity of workplace hazards.

 Free template!

 Want to get your workers involved?
 Consider conducting a safety culture survey using this template.
+This can be part of your strategy to identify work situations that could be unsafe, highlighting potential unsafe conditions.

-Dangerous work conditions
+Dangerous and unsafe work conditions

 Messy workstations